anysphere/anysphere-messaging/README.md

 # Anysphere Client

 This repository, along with [anysphere/asphr](https://github.com/anysphere/asphr), contains all client-side code run by Anysphere!
 Feel free to poke around.
-If you have any questions or concerns, please email us at `founders@anysphere.co`.
+If you have any questions or concerns, please email us at `info@anysphere.co`.

 ## Build